The-Obstacle-Is-The-Way/Clarity-AI-Backend/api-audit/STANDARDIZATION_PLAN.md

 ## Implementation Phases

 This plan divides the standardization process into four distinct phases to minimize disruption and ensure quality at each step.
+Based on SPARC analysis findings, special attention will be given to PHI exposure risks and critical Clean Architecture violations.

 ### Phase 1: Core Architecture Standardization